MA Applied and Professional Ethics

 Students come from a wide range of professional backgrounds, and you’ll discuss ideas and share expertise with people from around the world.
 Current and recent students have studied while working in demanding roles for organisations such as UN agencies, the UK Police Force and the Commonwealth Secretariat, or in law, actuarial professions, development, engineering, management, dentistry and more.

 Throughout the degree you’ll be deepening your knowledge, improving your skills and gaining a new perspective on ethical issues.
 You’ll showcase all of this in your dissertation, where you’ll independently research a topic of your choice.
-You’ll submit this before the end of the programme in September.
+You’ll submit this before the end of the programme in September of your final year.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.